 Before deciding to plant a vineyard, you must think about how much the start up and operating costs will be.
 The sources below are useful tools in estimating specific vineyard costs; however, establishment generally costs in the range of $10,000–$15,000/acre.

-Wine Grape Production Guide for Eastern North America (NRAES-145) - This production guide is the best single reference for grape growers in the East.
+Wine Grape Production Guide for Eastern North America (NRAES-145) – This production guide is the best single reference for grape growers in the East.
 Authors from throughout the region contributed to this edited volume.
-The first chapter, “Costs and Economic Returns of Vineyard Establishment and Operation” should be read carefully and early in their learning by anyone considering starting a vineyard or winery in New Jersey.
+The first chapter, "Costs and Economic Returns of Vineyard Establishment and Operation" should be read carefully and early in their learning by anyone considering starting a vineyard or winery in New Jersey.
 Wine Grape Production Guide for Eastern North America is being sold by Cornell PALS Publishing (formerly NRAES); also, Virginia Vineyards Association, Amazon, and others.

 Starting a vineyard is a time and money-consuming endeavor.
 It may take years before it starts yielding a profit so considering how much money you can afford to invest in those beginning years is important in determining if planting a vineyard is right for you.